offyotto/Core-Monitor/README.md

 - Fan control and Touch Bar features should be treated separately when preparing public release builds.
 - Feature availability may vary by build type and signing setup.

-## Why This Exists

-Core-Monitor was built as an all-in-one alternative for users who want system stats, menu bar access, Touch Bar utilities, benchmarking, and fan control in a single native macOS app.

 ## License

 GPL-3.0